>“Deliberate fake news that tries to cloud the judgment of sovereign people who make policies is an enemy of democracy”.

 I tend not to look to politicians to tell me what to believe and think.
 I form my beliefs and then find people to vote for who I believe are most like to act in line with those beliefs.

-ForMoreYears | 29 minutes ago
+ForMoreYears | a month ago

 It was literally news based on a rigged paper so calling it fake news here is pretty spot on.
 I get what you're saying but I also don't think there's anything wrong with taking the term back where and when appropriate.

-oulipo | 2 hours ago
+oulipo | a month ago

 TAX.
 THE.
 RICH.